IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Support for Shibboleth in the Dataverse Software is built on the popular `"mod_shib" Apache module, "shibd" daemon <https://shibboleth.net/products/service-provider.html>`_, and the `Embedded Discovery Service (EDS) <https://shibboleth.net/products/embedded-discovery-service.html>`_ Javascript library, all of which are distributed by the `Shibboleth Consortium <https://shibboleth.net>`_.
 EDS is bundled with the Dataverse Software, but ``mod_shib`` and ``shibd`` must be installed and configured per below.

 Only Red Hat Enterprise Linux (RHEL) and derivatives have been tested (x86_64 versions) by the Dataverse Project team.
-See https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2065335566/RPMInstall for details and note that (according to that page) as of this writing Ubuntu and Debian are not offically supported by the Shibboleth project.
+See https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2065335547/LinuxInstall for details and note that (according to that page) as of this writing Ubuntu and Debian are not officially supported by the Shibboleth project.

 Install Apache
 ~~~~~~~~~~~~~~